leanderseige/deo/README.md

 ![DEO animated GIF](deo1.gif)

 Herewith I release this software under the GNU GPL version 3.
-Unfortunately I don't have the source code anymore, but I'm still looking for it and/or trying to disassemble it.
+Unfortunately I am still looking for the source code.
 Back then I used the assembler Devpac 3 to write DeO.
-In the unlikely case that you are interested in the source code, I recommend you to disassemble the program.
+In the unlikely case that you are interested in the source code, I encourage you to disassemble the program.
 If you succeed, I would be happy to get the recovered source code and add it to this repository.

 I developed this program as project work in astronomy in High School (German: Gymnasium).
 Back then I found a 3D to 2D algorithm in a hacker magazine for fans of the C64 and reimplemented it in m68k assembler for my Amiga computer.